tjdhhx/GrainPest/README.md

 # GrainPest
   GrainPest is an image dataset for stored-grain pest detection on the surface of grain bulks.
 It contains 16358 images, including six common species of stored-grain pest: Rusty grain beetle, Sawtoothed grain beetle, Lesser grain borer, Red flour beetle, Maize weevil, and Rice weevil.
 A total of 66372 pest instances with detection bounding boxes were annotated.
-# 一级标题
+##About GrainPest
-## 二级标题
+  GrainPest is an image dataset for stored-grain pest detection on the surface of grain bulks.
+It contains 16358 images, including six common species of stored-grain pest: Rusty grain beetle, Sawtoothed grain beetle, Lesser grain borer, Red flour beetle, Maize weevil, and Rice weevil.
+A total of 66372 pest instances with detection bounding boxes were annotated.
+All the pest images were taken by dome cameras.
+Figure 1 shows the images of specimen pests of these six species of stored-grain pests.
 ### 三级标题
 #### 四级标题
 ##### 五级标题